Amna-Masood/demo1/README.md

 # demo1
-this is my 2nd repository.
+This is my 2nd Repository.
+Author-Amna Masood